 5. Early Equipment Management (EEM)

 Asset Care Programme: A systematic approach to keeping equipment in ’as new’ condition.
-This consists of carrying out routine activities such as cleaning and inspection (carried out by the operator and sometimes called Operator Asset Care or Autonomous Maintenance), checking and monitoring (sometimes called Condition Based Monitoring), preventative maintenance and servicing (sometimes called Maintenance Asset Care).
+This consists of carrying out routine activities such as cleaning and inspection (carried out by the operator and sometimes called Operator Asset Care or Autonomous Maintenance), checking and monitoring (sometimes called Condition Based Monitoring), preventive maintenance, and servicing (sometimes called Maintenance Asset Care).

 P-M Analysis: A problem-solving tool used in TPM in conjunction with the five whys.
 The 4 Ps and the 4 Ms stand for: